jrs0/hbr_uhbw/pyhbr/docs/arc_hbr.md

 4. For demographics, retain age and gender.
 This calculation may be postoned until after index events are calculated (for example, if the demographics table contains year of birth instead of age).

+#### Link Laboratory Results and Prescriptions to Episodes

+In the HIC data, laboratory results and prescriptions do not contain an episode_id; instead, they contain a date/time (either a sample date for laboratory tests or an order date for prescriptions).

+To link each test/prescription to an episode, use the episode start and end times.
+If the sample date/order date falls within the episode start and end time, then it should be associated with that episode.

+A complication with this process is that episodes sometimes overlap (i.e. the start time of the next is before the end time of the previous one).
+This will be solved by associating a test/prescription with the earliest episode containing the time.

 ### Identify Index Events

 Inclusion criteria for calculation of the ARC HBR score is having a hospital visit (spell) where the first episode of the spell contains an ACS diagnosis in the primary position, or a PCI procedure in any position.